-This kind of Fredkin's Automaton will be a subject of following discussions because exactly this kind of Fredkin Automaton demonstrates, rather than any other Fredkin's Automata, a completely surprising and paradoxical behavior [6].
+This kind of Fredkin's Automaton will be a subject of following discussions because exactly this kind of Fredkin Automaton demonstrates, rather than any other Fredkin's Automata, a completely surprising and paradoxical behavior.
 All other FA (and that can be shown) "deteriorate" over time.
-Most of the "random" FA is "broken" at the moment the FA is created.
+Most of the "random" FA are "broken" at the moment the FA are created, see for instance Supplementary reference [i].

 Only SFA can, roughly speaking, run indefinitely.
-It does not "die in the Hyper cycle" (the cycle where an ordinary FA goes on has an unimaginably large number of steps), but it appears again in the initial state.
+It does not "die in the Hypercycle" (the cycle where an ordinary FA goes on has an unimaginably large number of steps), but it appears again in the initial state (see Supplementary reference [ii]).

 In an informal way, we will call this circumstance the "problem of the number 3".
 This problem is related to a profound strangeness of the behavior of large enough number of SFAs.
-We refer to number reversible Fredkin's CA with three states; Panel D explains how Fredkin's Automaton operates on a closed Lattice.

-three because we choose only three states for CA. This number will appear more than once in our text.
+We refer to number three because we choose only three states for CA. This number will appear more than once in our text.
 To explain a remarkable behavior of SFA (for example, it can produce puzzling objects resembling "rivers" flowing in two dimensions) is a separate task, we will not deal with it now.
 Yet, we will prove a very interesting theorem related to these SFAs.

-Normal Masks, Two-dimensional Automaton Plot (2D-AP), the main Lemma, a strict Formulation of the "X-Problem of Number 3"
+4. Normal Masks.
+Two-dimensional Automaton Plot (2D-AP).
+The main Lemma.
+A strict formulation of the "X-problem of number 3"